Scientific Names of Green Tea: Camellia sinensis (L.) O. Kuntze (syn. Camellia thea Link. and Thea sinensis L.) [Fam. Theaceae]

 – Vascular Disorders

 Green tea, Camellia sinensis (L.) O. Kuntze (syn.
 Camellia thea Link. and Thea sinensis L. [Fam.
 Theaceae], also known as Chinese tea, is native to Asia.
 Green tea is taken from the same plant as black tea, the only difference being that green tea is not fermented during the drying process.
 Tea was introduced to Europe in the sixteenth century and its use was commonplace by the seventeenth.
 Green tea generally comes from China and Japan and black tea from India and Africa.
-Green tea is often recommended for diarrhea and indigestion.
+G. tea is often recommended for diarrhea and indigestion.
 It is high in caffeine and tannins and acts as both a stimulant and anti-diarrheic.
 Green tea has traditionally been recommended for heart health maintenance, chest pain relief, dizziness, hemorrhoids, ulcers, headache, and drowsiness.
 Dr. James Duke also recommends drinking Chinese tea for liver protection, ultraviolet radiation protection, skin healing, emphysema, sunburn and cankers.
 Because tea is legally a beverage, German authorities do not recommend it for therapeutic purposes.
-Recent studies have found that green tea's polyphenol content can prevent dental cavities through significant anti-plaque effect.
-Several studies have reported green tea to have anti-platelet-aggregation activity and strong antioxidant properties.
+Recent studies have found that g. tea’s polyphenol content can prevent dental cavities through significant anti-plaque effect.
+Several studies have reported g. tea to have anti-platelet-aggregation activity and strong antioxidant properties.
 Epidemiological research suggests that consumption of green tea may decrease the risk of vascular disorders and abnormal growths of many different types.
 Recently, epigallocatechin gallate (EGCG), a putative chemopreventive agent and a major component of green tea, was reported to inhibit abnormal cell invasion and angiogenesis.
-A Phase I/II human trial showed a positive response in 71% of patients given green tea as a colorectal chemopreventive agent.
+A Phase I/II human trial showed a positive response in 71% of patients given g. tea as a colorectal chemopreventive agent.
 The study measured the dose-related effects of a single dose of green tea on the rectal mucosa of normal volunteers and noted a 50% decreased level of PGE2 (associated with abnormal growths) in rectal mucosa within only 4 hours after consumption.

 Clinical Study Results: